 -- Thai tea can be found at Asian grocery stores, but if you don't have one near you, I like this brand from Amazon

--- Be careful not to let the tea steep for too long, it will turn super bitter (I know because I made my friends eat bitter ice cream during my first test of this recipe)
+-- Be careful not to let the tea steep for too long, it will turn very bitter (I know this because I forced my friends to eat bitter ice cream during my first few rounds of this guy)

 -- If you don't have an ice cream maker, get one.
 They're so fun.
 This is mine.